verzetem/personal-site/README.md

 ## About

 This is a project assignment to demonstrate knowledge of the HTML and CSS learned in the past 2 weeks.
+The object of this site is to outline the good qualities of the two main video games I am currently playing.

 ## Deployment